engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 --*LINK - tbc

-## Dynamically-sized arrays (draft)
+## 32 - Dynamically-sized arrays (draft)

 Dynamic arrays refer to arrays that do not have a predetermined size at the time of declaration.
 Their size is determined at runtime.

 Let’s create a dynamic array that holds elements of type uint.
-Note that a dynamic array can hold elements of any type.
+Note that a dynamic array can hold elements of <span style="color:red">any type</span>.

-So the type uint a pair of square brackets, the visibility specified and the name of the array numbers.

-A dynamic array has 3 members: length, push, and pop.
+A dynamic array has 3 members: <span style="color:red">length, push, and pop</span>.

-Let’s take them one by one!
 Length contains the number of elements in the array.

-Let's create a function that returns the number of elements in the array.
+Let's create a function that returns *the number of elements in the array*.

 ```js
 //SPDX-License-Identifier: GPL-3.0